prashantgaikwad132/Cotton-Plant-Disease-Detection-and-Get-Cure-AI-APP/README.md

 So basically, In ML we have to create our own feature vector, while for DL algorithms they extract features automatically in convolution layers

 <img src="Figures/CNN-feature-extraction-and-classification.png">

+A CNN is composed of two basic parts of feature extraction and classification.
+<li>Feature extraction includes several convolution layers followed by max-pooling and an activation function.
+<li>The classifier usually consists of fully connected layers.
+<li>CNN automatically detects the important features without any human supervision
+<li>And it makes efficient model which performs automatic feature extraction to achieve superhuman accuracy